jpata/edge-inference-list/overview.md

 ### Introduction

-The deployment of machine learning (ML) models onto edge devices presents a significant challenge.
-A "semantic gap" exists between high-level models created in frameworks like PyTorch and TensorFlow and the low-level, resource-constrained hardware environments.
-This requires a complex process of optimization, quantization, and compilation to reduce latency, memory footprint, and power consumption.
+Deploying machine learning (ML) models to edge devices requires bridging the gap between high-level models from frameworks like PyTorch and TensorFlow and low-level, resource-constrained hardware.
+This is done through optimization, quantization, and compilation to reduce latency, memory usage, and power consumption.

 ## Deployment

 A typical four-stage workflow for deploying an ML model to hardware:
-1.  **Stage 1: Frontend Training & Quantization:** Occurs in the native training framework (e.g., PyTorch, Keras).
-Involves techniques like Quantization-Aware Training (QAT) and Post-Training Quantization (PTQ).
+1.  **Stage 1: Frontend Training & Quantization:** Done in the original training framework (e.g., PyTorch, Keras), using techniques like Quantization-Aware Training (QAT) and Post-Training Quantization (PTQ).
-2.  **Stage 2: Intermediate Representation (IR) & Optimization:** The model is exported to a framework-agnostic format, with ONNX being the *lingua franca*.
+2.  **Stage 2: Intermediate Representation (IR) & Optimization:** The model is exported to a framework-agnostic format, like ONNX.
-3.  **Stage 3: Backend Compilation & Hardware Synthesis:** A specialized tool ingests the IR and performs hardware-specific optimizations, generating a deployable artifact (e.g., C++ code, HLS for FPGAs).
+3.  **Stage 3: Backend Compilation & Hardware Synthesis:** A tool compiles the IR and performs hardware-specific optimizations, generating a deployable artifact (e.g., C++ code, HLS for FPGAs).
-4.  **Stage 4: Hardware-in-the-Loop (HIL) Deployment & Runtime:** A library on the edge device loads the compiled model, manages data, and controls the hardware accelerator.
+4.  **Stage 4: Hardware-in-the-Loop (HIL) Deployment & Runtime:** A library on the edge device loads the compiled model, manages data, and runs the hardware accelerator.

 ## Toolchains

-Here's how the major tools to the stages:
+Here's how the major tools map to the stages:

 | Toolchain / Tool | Supported Frontends | Quantization Strategy | Primary Hardware Target(s) |
 | :--- | :--- | :--- | :--- |